 You will learn about the basic controls and settings that will help you make better and more creative photos.
 Our emphasis is always on teaching solid photographic techniques – techniques that are relevant not just to your current camera, but also to any others that you will own in the future.

-In addition, everyone coming on the course will receive a printed sheet for their particular make and model of camera, telling you what its most important controls and menu items are, showing you where to find them, explaining in plain English what they do, and showing you exactly how to set them.
+In addition, everyone coming on the courses will receive a printed sheet for their particular make and model of camera, telling you what its most important controls and menu items are, showing you where to find them, explaining in plain English what they do, and showing you exactly how to set them.
 We will mainly photographing landscape subjects, but the techniques you will learn are equally applicable to most types of subjects.
-On this course, you will learn:
+On these courses, you will learn: